Under Title 17, Section 2500, California Code of Regulations all suspected outbreaks are reportable.

 Document contacts in a line list see reporting procedures above.

 Do not require a healthcare provider’s note for staff to return to work.
 Do not require a healthcare provider’s note for participants to return to the adult day care center.

 Some participants at the adult day care center require assistance with activities of daily living.

 These include: bathing, toileting, dressing, feeding themselves, walking, and transferring from one position or place to another (bed to chair, lying down to sitting up, etc.).
 Staff that help participants with any of these activities can easily be exposed if not wearing the correct PPE.

 Outbreak can be closed once closure criteria is met:

-At least 14 days have passed since last exposure to a confirmed or symptomatic case in a staff or participant.
+At least 10 days have passed since last confirmed case in a participant.